 4.5.
 Generating Random Numbers

-Random numbers are useful for creating simulations, and to emulate the presence of noise or random chance.
+Random numbers are useful for creating simulations and emulating the presence of noise or random chance.
 MATLAB includes continuous and discrete random number generators for uniform and normal distributions.
-Random number generators for a different probability distributions can be derived from the uniform and normal generators.
+Random number generators for different probability distributions can be derived from the uniform and normal generators.
+Exponential Random Number Generator lists a short function to generate random numbers according to the exponential probability distribution.
 The Statistics and Machine Learning Toolbox has random number generators for other distributions.
-A search on the Internet will find source code for random number generators for other distributions.
+A search on the Internet will also find the source code for random number generators for other distributions.

 rng